 28 September 2020

-They can be characters, a colour or fonts of distinction within a specific category.
+It might be a character, a colour or fonts of distinction within a specific category.
 They can also be audio, or shapes and symbols.
 Even a tone of voice can be a brand asset, although this is easier to copy.

-But the one thing they all have in common is that when you are doing your Saturday night zoom quiz with three generations of family, everyone from your eight year-old son to your 80 year-old Grandma will know the brand.
+But the one thing these distinctive brand assets all have in common?
+Everyone from your eight year-old son to your 80 year-old Grandma will know the brand from it.

-Akin to plants, these icons or assets need to be nurtured over time so patience is required before you can fully reap the benefit.
+Akin to plants, these icons or assets need to be nurtured over time so patience is required before you can fully reap the benefit and gain recognition from them.

 This can often mean that devices or assets that have been there for a long time get chopped because they are seen as old fashioned – getting rid of them can be seen as a quick win.
 But this is a fundamental flaw.